MASKONAUTS: TAP' TAP' TROUBLE!

 Web Browser: I initially switched from Chrome to Firefox but encountered sync issues between my desktop and laptop.
 I eventually decided on Brave to stay within the Chromium family.
 After tweaking the privacy settings, the experience has been flawless, with the exception of the Android version, where memory issues cause sound bugs in the game.

-Cloud based Tools & Softwares: I already mentioned Blender and Godot, and I also added GitHub Desktop for version control, all of these have stable Linux versions.
+Cloud based Tools & Softwares: I already mentioned Blender and Godot, but I also added GitHub Desktop for version control, and Audacity for converting and editing sound.
+All of these have stable Linux versions.
 I even took the time to experiment with the Godot Engine Web Editor and, although I didn't use it for this project, I can definitely see myself using it in the future.
 Another tool I use daily is Photopea, the browser-based Photoshop alternative.
 I used it for minor pixel art adjustments on game sprites, but I plan to use PixiEditor for my next pixel art project and keep Photopea for general image manipulation.